Death Cap mushroom warning

-Department of Health reminds people to steer clear of the world's most deadly mushroom - the Death Cap (Amanita Phalloides).
+Department of Health & Human Services reminds people to steer clear of the world's most deadly mushroom - the Death Cap (Amanita Phalloides).
 All parts of this mushroom are poisonous, and eating just one mushroom can be fatal.
 Cooking or peeling does not inactivate the toxin.

 The Death Cap mushrooms that caused two deaths in January 2012 grow in Victoria.
 They are mainly restricted to within Melbourne's central business district where they grow on the roots of oak trees.

 The department warns people not to confuse these poisonous plants with edible south-east Asian or European mushrooms, which are not native to Australia and are unlikely to be found here.
 People have also mistaken death cup mushrooms for common field mushrooms.